cristicbz/riakpp/README.md

   io_service.run();
 }
 ```
+No additional threads are created in this method, so you need to have at least a thread running ``io_service.run()`` for anything to happen.

 ### Synchronous API
-We don't encourage the use of a synchronous API, since not only is it inefficient, but in a multithreaded environment it's a deadlock waiting to happen.
-As such we don't provide non async versions of the functions, but allow you to wrap your handler in a _blocking\_group_ and then wait for it to be called.
-Here's an example storing, fetching and removing an object:
+First, you probably shouldn't use a synchronous API: not only is it inefficient, but in a multithreaded environment it's a deadlock waiting to happen.
+There aren't any non-async methods defined, but we provide a mechanism called a **blocking\_group**  which allows you to wrap handlers and then block until they're called.
+Here's an example for storing, fetching and removing an object:
 ```c++
 #include <riakpp/blocking_group.hpp>
 #include <riakpp/client.hpp>